tom-morgan00/sql_course/README.md

 ### 7. What percentage of jobs are remote (work from home)?

-To find this out, I will perform a query to get the number of remote jobs and will then divide this by the total number of job postings to get the percentage.
+To find this out, I will perform a query to get the number of remote jobs and compare it to the number of total jobs.

 ```sql
 WITH remote_jobs AS (